Current Theatre Season

 2013–2014 Theatre Season

-Subscribe with a discount Play Pack or Flex Pack to get the best seats and prices.
-More information on these subscriptions is available by calling 301-280-1660.
-Single tickets will go on sale August 12, 2013.
-Subscribe with "early bird" pricing and make sure you get the lowest price.
+Subscribe with a discount Play Pack or Flex Pack to get the best seats and prices!
+More information on subscription options is available online or by calling 301-280-1660.

 Lulu and the Brontosaurus

 Based on the book by Judith Viorst; Lyrics and Book by Judith Viorst; Music by Shelly Markham; Directed by Janet Stanford.

 Whatever Lulu wants, Lulu gets.
 And what does Lulu want for her birthday?
 Why a brontosaurus, of course!
 When Mom and Dad draw the line at the impracticality of a pet dinosaur, Lulu is fit to be tied!
 She packs her suitcase and sets off into the forest to get a brontosaurus all by herself.
 When she meets one, it’s clear that he’s not interested in being HER pet.
 The brontosaurus would like a pet of his own…namely Lulu!
 Has she met her match?
 Best for Ages 4-9.
 TICKETS>>

 Based on Lyle, Lyle Crocodile and The House on East 88th Street by Bernard Waber; Adapted by Kevin Kling; Music by Richard Gray; Directed by Kathryn Chase Bryer.